flexstack/.github/profile/README.md

 - Launch apps on infrastructure configured with the latest AWS best practices.
 - Use your favorite language or framework &ndash; no Dockerfiles required.
-- Go from code to HTTPS in 1-click.
+- Go from code to HTTPS in one-click.
 - Scale with ease.
 Automate networking, SSL certificates, autoscaling, and load balancing.
 - Automate the infrastructure you need for every project.
 - Zero-config metrics and logs.